Noah Webster: Early life and education

+Career

-Webster lacked career plans after graduating from Yale in 1779, later writing that a liberal arts education "disqualifies a man for business".
-He taught school briefly in Glastonbury, but the working conditions were harsh and the pay low.
-He quit to study law.
-While studying law under future U.S. Supreme Court Chief Justice Oliver Ellsworth, Webster also taught full-time in Hartford—which was grueling, and ultimately impossible to continue.
-He quit his legal studies for a year and lapsed into a depression; he then found another practicing attorney to tutor him, and completed his studies and passed the bar examination in 1781.
-As the Revolutionary War was still going on, he could not find work as a lawyer.
-He received a master's degree from Yale by giving an oral dissertation to the Yale graduating class.
-Later that year, he opened a small private school in western Connecticut that was a success.
-Nevertheless, he soon closed it and left town, probably because of a failed romance.
+Webster lacked clear career plans after graduating from Yale in 1779, later writing that a liberal arts education "disqualifies a man for business".
+He taught school briefly in Glastonbury, but due to harsh working conditions and low pay, he resigned to study law.
+While studying law under future U.S. Supreme Court Chief Justice Oliver Ellsworth, Webster also taught full-time in Hartford—a grueling experience that ultimately proved unsustainable.
+He quit his legal studies for a year and lapsed into a depression; he then found another practicing attorney to tutor him, and completed his studies, and passed the bar examination in 1781.

+With the American Revolutionary War still ongoing, Webster was unable to find work as a lawyer.
+He received a master's degree from Yale by delivering an oral dissertation to the graduating class.
+Later that year, he opened a small private school in western Connecticut, which initially succeeded but was eventually closed, possibly due to a failed romance.
 Turning to literary work as a way to overcome his losses and channel his ambitions, he began writing a series of well-received articles for a prominent New England newspaper justifying and praising the American Revolution and arguing that the separation from Britain would be a permanent state of affairs.
 He then founded a private school catering to wealthy parents in Goshen, New York and, by 1785, he had written his speller, a grammar book and a reader for elementary schools.
 Proceeds from continuing sales of the popular blue-backed speller enabled Webster to spend many years working on his famous dictionary.

 Webster was by nature a revolutionary, seeking American independence from the cultural thralldom to Europe.
-To replace it, he sought to create a utopian America, cleansed of luxury and ostentation and the champion of freedom.
+He aimed to create a utopian America, free from luxury and ostentation, and a champion of freedom.
 By 1781, Webster had an expansive view of the new nation.
-American nationalism was superior to Europe because American values were superior, he claimed.
+American nationalism was superior to European nationalism due to the perceived superiority of American values.

 Webster dedicated his Speller and Dictionary to providing an intellectual foundation for American nationalism.
 From 1787 to 1789, Webster was an outspoken supporter of the new Constitution.
 In October 1787, he wrote a pamphlet entitled "An Examination into the Leading Principles of the Federal Constitution Proposed by the Late Convention Held at Philadelphia", published under the pen name "A Citizen of America".
 The pamphlet was influential, particularly outside New York State.

-In terms of political theory, he de-emphasized virtue (a core value of republicanism) and emphasized widespread ownership of property (a key element of Federalism).
-He was one of the few Americans who paid much attention to French theorist Jean-Jacques Rousseau.
-It was not Rousseau's politics but his ideas on pedagogy in Emile (1762) that influenced Webster in adjusting his Speller to the stages of a child's development.